Merkleize/pymatt/README.md

 - [init.sh](examples/init.sh) creates/loads and funds a wallet named `testwallet`.
 Run it once before the examples and you're good to go.
 - [fund.sh](examples/fund.sh) that allows to fund a certain address.

-The following examples are currently implemented:
+The following examples are currently implemented

-- [Vault](examples/vault): an implementation of a vault, largely compatible with [OP_VAULT BIP-0345](https://github.com/bitcoin/bips/pull/1421).
+- [Vault](examples/vault) [cli]: an implementation of a vault, largely compatible with [OP_VAULT BIP-0345](https://github.com/bitcoin/bips/pull/1421).
-- [Rock-Paper-Scissors](examples/rps): play Rock-Paper-Scissors on bitcoin.
+- [Rock-Paper-Scissors](examples/rps) [cli]: play Rock-Paper-Scissors on bitcoin.
+- [RAM](examples/ram) [cli]: a a contract that uses a Merkle tree to store a vector of arbitrary length in size, with transitions that allow to modify one element of the vector.
+- [game256](examples/game256): Implements an end-2-end execution of the toy example for fraud proofs [drafted in bitcoin-dev](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2022-November/021205.html).

+For the ones marked with [cli], a simple interactive tool allows to play with the contract.
+More code examples can be found in the test suite.

 # Tests